melodicht/skyline-engine/README.md

     - It's the interface between the platform module and the game module.
     - The platform only needs to know the signatures.
     - The game module actually needs to implement it.
+  - render_game.h
+    - The subset of renderer interface used by the game module.
   - math (our math, not the stdlib one)
   - asset_utils.cpp